Drop Down Deals

 Open Mozilla Firefox, at the top right corner of the main window, click the Firefox menu, in the opened menu, click the "Open Help Menu" icon,

 In the opened window, click the "Reset Firefox" button.

 In the opened window, confirm that you wish to reset Mozilla Firefox settings to default by clicking the "Reset" button.

-Drop Down Deals is an adware program that tracks user's Internet browsing and generates intrusive online advertisements.
+Drop Down Deals Virus is an adware program that tracks user's Internet browsing and generates intrusive online advertisements.
 Most commonly adware or potentially unwanted applications infiltrate user's Internet browsers through free software downloads.
 Internet users should know that nowadays most of free software download websites are using download clients to manage their freeware download process, unfortunately some of the mentioned download clients don't properly disclose the fact that advertised browser plugins or toolbars will be installed together with the free program that users have decided to download.

 Download clients and installers that are used to distribute adware commonly hide the “decline” button that can be used to opt-out of installing the advertised potentially unwanted applications.
 Some of the malicious free software download websites doesn't allow to download the chosen freeware if users decide to decline the installation of promoted software.
 Notice that the safest source for downloading free software is it's developers website.
-Screenshot of the free software download clients that are used in Drop Down Deals distribution:
+Screenshot of the free software download clients that are used in adware distribution:

 When installing the already downloaded free program choose “custom” or “advanced” installation options – this step will reveal all of the potentially unwanted applications that are being installed together with your chosen free program:

 If you are experiencing problems while trying to remove drop down deals virus from your computer, please ask for assistance in our malware removal forum.

 If you have additional information on drop down deals virus or it's removal please share your knowledge in the comments section below.